Woodcroft, Edmonton: Westmount Transit Centre

-The Westmount Transit Centre is located between Ross Sheppard High School and Westmount Centre along 135 street.
-This transit centre has a large shelter, a pay phone and vending machines but does not have public washrooms, park & ride, or a drop off area.
+The Westmount Transit Centre is located between Coronation recreation center and Westmount Centre along 135 street.
+This transit centre has a large shelter. does not have public washrooms, pay phones, vending machines, park & ride, or a drop off area.
 The transit centre is served by Edmonton Transit Service (ETS) and St. Albert Transit (StAT).

 The following bus routes serve the transit centre: